All Episodes

 Anti-Semitism is running rampant.

-You have nearly half of gener Generation Z voters sympathetic towards Hamas, all things we've been telling you about.
+You have nearly half of Generation Z voters sympathetic towards Hamas, all things we've been telling you about.

-But what's reminiscent of 2020, we have remember the summer of 2020, all the writing, five hundred and seventy-four rights.
+But what's reminiscent of 2020, we have, remember, the summer of 2020, all the writing, 574 rights.

-Uh over their shoulder, you had a city on fire.
+Over their shoulder, you had a city on fire.

 I'm like, really?

-Anyway, that summer we had dozens of dead Americans, thousands of injured cops.
+Anyway, that summer, we had dozens of dead Americans, thousands of injured cops.

 There was no commission, no committee.

-And the Democrats were either totally silent because they didn't want to alienate the people that they believed to be a part of their base, the radicals now that represent the Democratic Party.
+And the Democrats were either totally silent because they didn't want to alienate the people that they believed to be a part of their base, the radicals now that represent the Democratic Party, or they were very tepid in speaking out, or they just flat out lied to us and said, no, they're mostly peaceful in spite of what our eyes were showing us.

-And now that's happening as it relates to what's going on around college campuses and this, you know, repulsive, vile anti-Semitism that has been on the rise, which ought to scare the hell out of anybody that has any basic or fundamental knowledge of history and AOC, you know, literally referring to these protesters on college campuses as peaceful.
+And now that's happening as it relates to what's going on around college campuses and this repulsive, vile anti-Semitism that has been on the rise, which ought to scare the hell out of anybody that has any basic or fundamental knowledge of history.

 And it just reminded me of the summer of 2020.